chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/test.md

 Storybook is a fantastic tool for visual regression testing because every story is essentially a test specification.
 Each time we write or update a story, we get a spec for free!

 There are several tools for visual regression testing.
-We recommend [**Chromatic**](https://www.chromatic.com/), a free publishing service made by the Storybook maintainers that runs visual tests in parallelized cloud.
+We recommend [**Chromatic**](https://www.chromatic.com/), a free publishing service made by the Storybook maintainers that runs visual tests in a lightning-fast cloud browser environment.
 It also allows us to publish Storybook online, as we saw in the [previous chapter](/intro-to-storybook/svelte/en/deploy/).

 ## Catch a UI change